What does reactive protein in the blood indicate?

 • Pancreatic necrosis.

-It is important!
-The concentration of CRP is determined in order to determine the duration of antibiotic therapy.
-There is a causal relationship between an increase in CRP and ESR, but CRP appears and disappears earlier than the ESR level changes.
+This is important!
+The concentration of CRP is determined to determine the duration of antibiotic therapy.
+There is a causal relationship between an increase in CRP and ESR, but CRP appears and disappears before the ESR level changes.

-Information about the reasons for the increase in CRP levels
+Information about the causes of elevated CRP levels

 C-reactive protein is elevated in the following cases:

-2. With exacerbations of chronic inflammatory (immunopathological and infectious) diseases;
+2. During exacerbations of chronic inflammatory (immunopathological and infectious) diseases;

 3. In case of tissue damage (acute myocardial infarction, trauma, burns, surgical interventions);

-4. With a chronic sluggish inflammatory process associated with an increased risk of pathologies of the cardiovascular system;
+4. In case of chronic, low-grade inflammatory process associated with an increased risk of pathologies of the cardiovascular system;

-8. With hormonal disorders (increased levels of estrogen and progesterone in the blood serum).
+8. For hormonal imbalances (increased levels of estrogen and progesterone in the blood serum).

-It is customary to distinguish between a number of factors that can trigger an increase in CRP levels.
+It is customary to distinguish a number of factors that can provoke an increase in CRP levels

 • Intense physical activity;